-Hence, the textile sector in which MNCs has significant power witnesses major violations in environmental regulations, given the general power enjoyed by tycoons in the country and in the sector, agreeing with the first and fourth hypotheses, respectively.
-The low value added characterizing Tunisia's participation in the global textile value chain makes violations more common, given the focus on cost-saving rather than investment in better and greener technologies that are likely to need heavy (at least initial) investment.
-This provides evidence in support to the second hypothesis.
-As for the third hypothesis, despite the openness to developmental aid to the EU which has an ardent environmental policy, the power of environmental CSOs are not powerful enough to offer the resistance that would force a stricter implementation of environmental regulations in the textile sector.
-This is likely attributed to the lack of sufficient support of international and EU organizations to ecological issues other than the ones responsible for CO2 emissions and climate change, such as energy transition.
-Despite the overall low competition in many markets in Tunisia, the textile sector in the country is characterized by the presence of many producers and SMEs, suggesting a more competitive settings.
+Hence, the textile sector in which MNCs have significant power witnesses major violations in environmental regulations due to the general power enjoyed by tycoons in the country and in the sector.
+This confirms the first and fourth hypotheses, respectively.
+The low value-added characterizing Tunisia's participation in the global textile value chain makes violations more common, given the focus on cost-saving rather than investment in better and greener technologies that are likely to need heavy (at least initially) investment.
+This provides evidence in support of the second hypothesis.
+As for the third hypothesis, despite the openness to developmental aid to the EU, which has an ardent environmental policy, environmental CSOs are not powerful enough to offer the resistance that would force a stricter implementation of environmental regulations in the textile sector.
+This is likely partly attributed to the lack of sufficient support to international and EU organizations for ecological issues other than the ones responsible for CO2 emissions and climate change, such as the energy transition.
+Despite the overall low competition in many markets in Tunisia, the country's textile sector is characterized by the presence of many producers and SMEs, suggesting a more competitive setting.
 Thus, there is no evidence supporting the fifth hypothesis.
-Finally, there is no evidence that Industry 4.0 technologies which are more labor-saving are resisted by labor and the UGTT.
-Yet, it is likely that the prospects of what these technologies- that could help in having a more Green textile sector- could do for the employment in this sector could provide a disincentive for their adoption.
-This is especially the case given the labor intensive nature of the industry in Tunisia and the fact that it is a major employer for Tunisian workers.
+Finally, there is no evidence that Industry 4.0 technologies, which are more labor-saving, are resisted by labor and the UGTT.
+Yet, it is likely that although these technologies could help foster a greener textile sector, their implications on employment could provide a disincentive for their adoption.
+This is especially the case given the labor-intensive nature of the industry in Tunisia and the fact that it is a major employer of Tunisian workers.
 This could be in partial and indirect agreement with the sixth hypothesis.